 Zayyad was one of the most courageous leaders of the Arabs of Palestine and one of the closest to people’s hearts.
 He was known for his mild manners, his honesty, and his humble demeanor.
 In addition, he is regarded as a prominent poet of Palestinian resistance, whose poems reflected his party attachments and his class and internationalist views, focusing on his people’s national issues.
 His poems are distinguished by their depth and simplicity; they are easy to memorize, which made it possible to set many of them to music and songs that became part of the popular musical heritage of resistance.

-In 1990, Zayyad was awarded the Jerusalem Medal for Culture, Arts and Letters from the PLO.
+In 1990, Zayyad was awarded the Jerusalem Medal for Culture, Arts and Literature from the PLO.
 His wife, along with some friends and comrades, established the Tawfiq Zayyad Institute for National Culture and Creativity, which focuses on maintaining his literary heritage.
 In 1995, the Ministry of Culture of the Palestinian Authority established the Tawfiq Zayyad Literary Prize in his honor.

 "أشد على أياديكم". حيفا: مطبعة الاتحاد، 1966.